Social Group Types: Ten Types of Social Groups and Examples

 For example, the Nuclear family, Roommates, Several friends who meet daily around a table (best friends), and co-workers who regularly share Coffee breaks are under the primary group.

-2. Social Group
+2. Secondary Group

 For example, Athletic Teams and Peer Groups are social groups.

-4. Educational or Learning Group
+4. Learning Group

 5. Service Group